Achievable logoAchievable logo

 Accredited investors

-You may encounter a performance-based fee question that makes mention of an accredited investor in the answers.
+You may encounter a performance-based fee question that mentions an accredited investor in the answer choices.
 Accredited investors are wealthier retail and institutional clients that can be sold unregistered securities under federal law.
 The Series 63 is a state-based exam, so the relevant rules related to accredited investors are unimportant.

 Sidenote